WebGoat/WebGoat/ webgoat/main/readme.txt

 WARNING 1: While running this program your machine will be extremely vulnerable to attack.
-You want to disconnect from the Internet while using this program.
+You should to disconnect from the Internet while using this program.

 WARNING 2: This program is for educational purposes only.
 If you